grahamnickbel23/Spotify-Backend/README.md

 - Upload, stream, and manage music files
 - Support for DASH-segmented audio in multiple bitrates (32k, 64k, 128k)
 - Audio uploads auto-convert from `.webm` to `.opus` with bitrate segmentation
-- Metadata like title, artist, genre fetched from Spotify using the Spotify Web API
+- Metadata like title, artist, genre fetched from Genius lyrics using the genious public API

 ### 🧠 AI/ML-Powered Features *(In Progress)*
 - **Lyrics Search via Transliteration**: Allows users to search for songs using phonetic English versions of lyrics (Bengali, Hindi, etc.)